javo2002/finnhub_fsa/README.md

 ```bash
 pip install -r requirements.txt
 ```
 - It is recommended to install through the terminal so if any errors occur, a detailed explanation of the issue is explained.
-Here are some solutions to reoccuring issues when setting up projects
+Here are some solutions to reoccuring issues when setting up projects.
   - ```bash
     pip install --upgrade setuptools wheel
     pip install python-dotenv
     ```
 ### 3. Supporting Code Indications
-  - Throughout the code there will be commented out print functions that will help aid in understanding where the code might have gone wrong
+  - Throughout the code there will be commented out print functions that will help aid in understanding where the code might have gone wrong.

 ## Usage